DeVry University - Arizona Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At DeVry University - Arizona, approximately 50% of students took out student loans averaging $7,237 a year.
 That adds up to $28,948 over four years for those students.

 The student loan default rate at DeVry University - Arizona is 9.9%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do DeVry University - Arizona Graduates Make?bachelor's degree recipients from DeVry University - Arizona make around $44,100 per year during the early years of their employment.
-That's great news for DeVry University - Arizona students since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do DeVry University - Arizona Graduates Make?students who graduate from DeVry University - Arizona with a bachelor's degree go on to jobs where they make an average salary of $44,100 in their early years.
+This is good news for future DeVry University - Arizona graduates since it is 11% more than the average college graduate's salary of $39,802 per year.

 Location of DeVry University - Arizona